Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

 ### Using InfluxDB

-See the [InfluxDB documentation](https://docs.influxdata.com/influxdb) for details on how to set up an InfluxDB database ready for use with Tessera.
+The [InfluxDB documentation](https://docs.influxdata.com/influxdb) provides details on how to set up an InfluxDB database ready for use with Tessera.
 A summary of the steps is as follows: